Unbounded dynamics for three dimensional vector fields: The general theorem:

-As $l$ is the tangency set of $F$ to the set $\{s|\dot{x}(s)=0\}=H$ and since $F$ only has a finite number of fixed points, it immediately follows all the fixed points of $F$ lie on $l$.
-Similarly, as $s_1$ is an increasing function there must be a fixed point $x_1\in l$ which minimizes the $x-$coordinate among all the fixed points.
-As such, from now on we choose $x_1$ to be that fixed point (later on in this section, we choose $x_2$ to be the point which maximizes the $x-$coordinate).
-To continue, write $x_1=(c_1,c_2,c_3)$, and let $l_1\subseteq l$ denote the sub-curve of $l\cap\{(x,y,z)|x<c_1\}$ connecting $x_1$ to $\infty$ (it exists per our assumptions on $l$) - per the non-genericity assumptions we know $l_1$ is not a flow line.
-Moreover, since $x_1$ minimizes the $x$ coordinates of all the fixed points it follows that for all $s\in l_1$ we have $F(s)\ne0$ (see the illustration in Fig.\ref{comp}).\\
+As $l$ is the tangency set of $F$ to the set $\{s\mid \dot{x}(s)=0\}=H$ and since $F$ only has a finite number of fixed points, it follows all the fixed points of $F$ lie on $l$.
+Similarly, as $s_1$ is an increasing function there must be a fixed point $x_1\in l$ which minimizes the $x$--coordinate among all the fixed points.
+As such, from now on we choose $x_1$ to be that fixed point (later on, we analogously choose $x_2$ to be the point which maximizes the $x$--coordinate).
+To continue, write $x_1=(c_1,c_2,c_3)$, and let $l_1\subseteq l$ denote the sub-curve of $l\cap\{(x,y,z)\mid x<c_1\}$ connecting $x_1$ to $\infty$ (it exists per our assumptions on $l$).
+Per the discussion above, we know $l_1$ is not a flow line.
+Moreover, since $x_1$ minimizes the $x$ coordinates of all the fixed points, it follows that for all $s\in l_1$ we have $F(s)\ne0$ (see Fig.\ref{comp}).\\